Lower back and upper leg pain traditionally means a spinal condition but there are some indications that peripheral conditions can cause lumbago too.

 Traditionally, in Chiropractic, the cause is in the spine (a pinched or irritated nerve) and the effect in the limb, for example, upper leg pain, numbness and/or weakness, or perhaps in an organ.
 The latter are far more difficult to document, but ask any chiropractor and s/he will tell you of unusual and oft unexpected results in general health.
-Less menstrual cramps, lower blood pressure, fewer ear infections in a child, less constipation...
+Less menstrual cramps, lower blood pressure, fewer ear infections in a child, or less constipation.

 This has been very adequately theorised and demonstrated.
 For